 By bus: I’ve found bus travel in Colombia to be safe and comfortable.
 RapidoOchoa goes all the way to Medellin (12 hours), but check airfares before booking a bus ticket – advance ticket offers make flying often cheaper than bus travel.By boat: The catamarans and boats sailing between Panama and Colombia were completely unregulated for years.
 However, recently there has been an effort to make the crossing more regulated, and the boats listed on BlueSailing.net have to meet certain standards and safety regulations.
-The price for the five day trip is around US$550.
+The price for the five day trip typically ranges between US$660 and US$780.

 Where to stay in Cartagena